Tarsiciosh/EssentialFeed/NOTES.md

-[extract `FeedImageDataLoaderSpy` into a shared scope to remove duplication] [extract `FeedImageDataLoader` test helpers into a shared protocol extension to remove duplication] [`FeedImageDataLoaderCacheDecorator.loadImageData` caches loaded data on loader success]
+[extract `FeedImageDataLoaderSpy` into a shared scope to remove duplication] [extract `FeedImageDataLoader` test helpers into a shared protocol extension to remove duplication] [`FeedImageDataLoaderCacheDecorator.loadImageData` caches loaded data on loader success] [`FeedImageDataLoaderCacheDecorator.loadImageData` does not cache image data on loader failure]
 ```